RaspiKidd/EduBlocksTutorials/TrafficLights/TafficLights.md

 * Yellow LED = pin24
 * Green LED = pin12

 **NOTE:** *Each LED has 1 x long leg, which is the positive leg.
 This connects to the pins on the Raspberry Pi and 1 x short leg which connects to ground/negative.
-Within this tutorial the short legs connect to a common ground by connecting to the negative rail on the breadboard then one wire going from there to ground on the Raspberry Pi.*
+Within this tutorial the short legs connect to a common ground by connecting to the negative rail on the breadboard then one wire going from there to ground on the Raspberry Pi*.

 Once your circuit looks like the diagram above it's time to code.